Eddy02136/Agario/docs/src/graphics-comparison.md

 ## Why We Chose SFML

 We chose to use **SFML** for the following reasons:
-1. **Adequate performance**: SFML is optimized for 2D games like R-Type and provides performance suitable for the project’s needs.
+1. **Adequate performance**: SFML is optimized for 2D games like Agario and provides performance suitable for the project’s needs.
 2. **Ease of use**: Its simplicity allows faster development and debugging, which is crucial for meeting project deadlines.
 3. **Past experience**: We have previously worked with SFML during our studies, reducing the learning curve.
 4. **Quality documentation**: SFML offers clear documentation along with practical tutorials, speeding up development.